drkatnz/diit/README.md

 Ideally use images for hiding that are busy and have a lot of edges - if there are large blocks of colour you risk the image being visibly degraded which may indicate something is hidden it in.

 The transformations performed by this tool are fragile; image compression, cropping, and pixel modification destroy the steganography and make the hidden file impossible to retrieve.
-Image rotation should be okay provided the image is in its original state when
+Image rotation should be okay provided the image is in its original state when attempting to retrieve the hidden data.

 ## How it works